-Use this assessment guide to review the advertisements produced by your classmates.
+Use this assessment guide to review the ads produced by your classmates.

-Criteria Comment Effectiveness

-MAIN MESSAGE 1: I didn't see this

-What is the ad trying to say?
-2: I saw parts of this
+CRITERIA COMMENTS EFFECTIVENESS MAIN MESSAGE What is the ad trying to say?
 Was it clear and persuasive?
-3: I saw this

-What made it relevant to the 4: This was very obvious

-target audience?
-5: This was flawless

-SOUND 1: I didn't see this

-Did the advertisement show 2: I saw parts of this

-good choices about music?
-3: I saw this

-4: This was very obvious

-5: This was flawless

-NARRATIVE 1: I didn't see this

-Is it a good story?
-2: I saw parts of this
+What made it relevant to the target audience?
+I didn't see this I saw parts of this I saw this This was very obvious This was flawless SOUND Did the advertisement show good choices about music?
+I didn't see this I saw parts of this I saw this This was very obvious This was flawless NARRATIVE Is it a good story?
 Does it make sense?
-3: I saw this

 What made it interesting?
-4: This was very obvious

 Why did you want to keep watching?
-5: This was flawless

-PRODUCTION 1: I didn't see this

-Did the group choose the most appropriate footage?
-2: I saw parts of this
+I didn't see this I saw parts of this I saw this This was very obvious This was flawless PRODUCTION Did the group choose the most appropriate footage?

-3: I saw this

 Was it well edited?
-4: This was very obvious

 How did it flow?
-5: This was flawless

-TOTAL SCORE:
+I didn't see this I saw parts of this I saw this This was very obvious This was flawless TOTAL SCORE: